ryantd42/NY-Legislative-Git/2023/A6830B-2023/bill.md

- USE  OF  A  NON-PRESCRIBED  SUBSTANCE  BE USED AS EVIDENCE IN A CRIMINAL ACTION AGAINST THE INDIVIDUAL WHOSE URINE WAS TESTED; (ii) a requirement that the defendant refrain from engaging in criminal behaviors; (iii) if the defendant needs treatment for opioid use, that he or she may partic- ipate in and receive medically prescribed drug treatments under the care
+ USE  OF  A  NON-PRESCRIBED  SUBSTANCE  BE USED AS EVIDENCE IN A CRIMINAL ACTION AGAINST THE INDIVIDUAL WHOSE URINE WAS TESTED; (ii) a requirement that the defendant refrain from engaging in criminal behaviors; (iii) if

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD09969-03-3
+  LBD09969-04-3
- A. 6830--A  2
+ A. 6830--B  2

- of a health care professional licensed or certified under title eight of the education law, acting within his or her lawful  scope  of  practice, provided  that  no  court shall require the use of any specified type or brand of drug during the course of medically prescribed drug treatments.
+ the defendant needs treatment for opioid use, that [he or she] THEY  may participate  in  and  receive medically prescribed drug treatments under the care of a health care professional licensed or certified under title eight  of  the  education  law,  acting within [his or her] THEIR lawful scope of practice, provided that no court shall require the use  of  any specified  type  or  brand  of  drug  during  the  course  of  medically prescribed drug treatments.
   § 2.
 This act shall take effect immediately.